 Thailand loves festivals and the country has plenty of them.
 It is not surprising because having fun and socializing is a big part of Thai culture.
 Each month there are numerous Thailand festivals being celebrated throughout the country.
 Festivals are always a pleasant experience and can delight you with glimpses into the country’s heritage and traditions.

 The traditional Thai New Year or Songkran is Thailand’s biggest festival of the year.
 Traditionally it’s a three-day festival lasting from the 13th to 15th of April.
 During Songkran people get together and make merit at the temple and gently pour water mixed with Thai fragrance over the Buddha images.
 The water is also used to pour over the hands of the elders when asking them for blessing.

-More well-known side of Songkran is a three-day water fight throughout the whole country.
+More well-known side of Songkran is a three-day long water fight throughout the whole country.
 During the festival, the streets fill up with people looking to soak and get soaked.
-No matter where you are in Thailand, during that time you will be just a walking distance from some kind of fun celebration.
+No matter where you are in Thailand, during that time you will be walking distance from some kind of fun celebration.
 Water guns, hose pipes, buckets are used to splash people, so be prepared to find your own water gun and join in the fun!

 Phi Ta Khon